bitflags/bitflags/spec.md

 ### Iteration

-Yield a set of flags values contained in a source flags value, where all set bits in the source are set in the yielded flags values.
+Yield a set of flags values contained in a source flags value, where the result of unioning the yielded flags values will be the truncated source.

 ----

-The result of unioning all yielded flags values will be the truncated source.
-Any unknown bits that are present in the source are still yielded.
+Any unknown bits that are present in the source may still be yielded.

 Each yielded flags value should set exactly the bits of a defined flag contained in the source.
 Any bits that aren't in the set of any contained flag should be yielded together as a final flags value.